-India’s two central tea production regions are the hilly districts of Assam and West Bengal and the Western Ghats of Kerala, Tamil Nadu and Karnataka.
-India is among the world’s top tea-consuming countries, with 80% of the tea produced in the country consumed by the domestic population.
-India’s total tea production for 2020 was 1,257.52 million kg, and for the financial year 2020-21, it was 1,283 million kg.
-The crucial steps in tea production are withering, rolling and drying tea leaves.
-The steps involve high-temperature processing.
-Therefore, coal is extensively required to process tea leaves in factories.
-But today, the industry appeals for alternative power sources due to the rise in coal prices.
+India’s tea production is concentrated in the hilly districts of Assam, West Bengal, and the Western Ghats regions of Kerala, Tamil Nadu, and Karnataka.
+As one of the world’s top tea-consuming countries, with 80% of its tea consumed domestically, India’s tea production in 2020 reached an impressive 1,257.52 million kg.
+The critical steps in tea production—such as withering, rolling, and drying tea leaves—demand high-temperature processing, traditionally powered by coal.
+However, the industry is actively seeking alternative power sources due to the recent surge in coal prices.

 Tea Production